Why Examine a Diabetic Foot ?

 Regular diabetic foot exams can catch problems before they become serious.
 If you have diabetes, make a self-foot exam a part of your daily routine.
 Look for any signs of trouble, such as cuts, red or dry patches, temperature changes, or corns and calluses.
 If you spot anything unusual, contact Country Foot Care immediately.
 Be sure to schedule regular visits as well, to ensure that your feet stay safe and healthy.

-For more information or to make an appointment with our experienced doctors, call our offices directly or you can submit an appointment request using the MAKE AN APPOINTMENT button at the top of this page.
+For more information or to make an appointment with our experienced doctors, call our offices directly or submit an appointment request using the MAKE AN APPOINTMENT button at the top of this page.